 How to Restart Your Fitness Regimen In the New Year

-For those who haven’t hit the treadmill in quite a while, we asked a local expert to round up the best ways to get back into the gym in 2018.
+For those who haven’t hit the treadmill in quite a while, we asked a local expert to round up the best ways to get back into the gym.

 Sometimes it seems like honoring that New Year’s resolution will be next to impossible.
 It may have been a year or more since you last picked up a dumbbell, and the logistics of figuring out a fit future may seem overwhelming.
 Keith Chittenden, a certified strength and conditioning specialist who works at BodyFit in Cross River and CrossFit Somers, outlines a wealth of ways those who have been out of the weight room for a while can get back into the swing of things.

 “All effective fitness plans starts with setting your goals,” says Chittenden.
 “Know your goals and have a plan organized around them.”
 Chittenden recommends making your goals specific; for instance, deciding if you want to get fit for a competition or just drop a couple pounds.
 He suggests these goals be measurable (and recommends you start with your baseline strength before beginning any regimen) as well as making sure that the fitness goals are both attainable and realistic.
 Finally, he also advises that you place a timeframe as to when you want to see these results.